 - Nursing Core: 36 hours

-Q: Are there specific General Education requirements for the online RN to BSN program?
+Q: Are there specific General Education requirements for the online RN to BSN track?

 Please note that the General Education courses are offered at the same tuition rate as the Nursing core courses.

 A: CH 203: American Experience & Constitutional Change is a requirement for all students in the online RN to BSN track.
 It can be taken concurrently with NURS courses.
 Students can fulfill this requirement:

 - All in-state students will have satisfied Nevada Government, as this is a Nevada State Higher Education requirement

 - Out-of-state students can fulfill Gov't requirement portion via History or Political Science taken previously, but PSC 100 will need to be completed – Nevada Government (1 credit hour, online every session, 7-8 weeks).
 As an alternative, out-of-state students can take CH 203 (online every 3rd session, 7-8 weeks).

 Q: When will I know if I have already met the Gen Ed requirements?

 A: Your degree plan is completed up to 4 weeks after ALL TRANSCRIPTS are received by NSC.
 Once this is completed, please refer to your NSC Portal for a review of this degree plan.
 For any questions regarding evaluation of your credits and your progress toward degree completion, please contact the NSC Academic Advising Center at 702-992-2160 and let them know you are an online RN to BSN student in order to schedule an appointment with an academic advisor.